Naftogaz bondholders approve only partial restructuring | Headlines

 - Ukraine

-Ukraine's state-owned gas company Naftogaz remained stuck in default after a proposal to push back debt payments for two years due to the war with Russia only secured the backing of holders of one of the bonds at stake on Wednesday.
-Naftogaz said holders of its 2024 bonds had agreed for it to push back payments but those of its 2026 paper had not.
+Ukraine's state-owned gas company Naftogaz remained stuck in default after a proposal to push back debt payments for two years due to the war with Russia only secured the backing of holders of one of the bonds in question on Wednesday.
+Naftogaz said holders of its bonds maturing in 2024 had agreed for it to push back payments but those of its 2026 paper had not.

 Holders of its other main bond which should have been fully repaid this year had already rejected a proposal earlier this month.
 Naftogaz, which accounted for almost 17% of Ukraine's total state budget revenue last year, has been in default since it missed nearly $1 billion worth of debt payments last month.

-Naftogaz remains under an order that prohibits the company making any debt-related payments without the approval of the cabinet of ministers.
+Naftogaz remains under an order that prohibits the company making any debt-related payments without the approval of the cabinet.
+The company said it has asked the government to approve transactions related to the approved request to holders of the 2024 bonds.

+"In the near future, Naftogaz will reach out to the Cabinet of Ministers of Ukraine with a proposal to develop a joint position on further actions to restructure the company's Eurobonds," it said in a statement on its Telegram channel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)